debwebdanmark/log4netViewer/README.md

 1. Either clone the repository locally, or download the source code.
 2. Open log4netViewer.sln in Visual Studio.
 3. Modify log4netViewer.MvcWeb.Models.Log to match the schema of your log table.
+    - Be sure to make the same modifications to ~/Views/Home/Index.cshtml and ~/Views/Log/Detail.cshtml.
 4. Edit the connection string in Web.config to point to your database instance.
 5. Hit F5 to launch the site in your debugger.